-Setting Notes

-Response Record File:

-All the data collected and displayed in the History pane during the ABR test are stored in a response record file (.arf).
+Setting Notes Response Record File All the data collected and displayed in the History pane during the ABR test are stored in a response record file (.arf).

-By default the file will be saved at: C:\TDT\BioSigRZ\SIG\

 You can specify a name in the setup window or select the Prompt for File Name check box to be prompted for a name before each recording session.
 You will be prompted each time you click Begin.

-Duration: 10 ms

-> Important!: The acquisition duration cannot be more than 95% of the presentation period.

-Setup Inputs |

-Chan-1 | Source: Bioamp:

-The Bioamp selection determines that the signal will be acquired via the RZ6's fiber optic input port.
-Typically, the RA4PA is used for ABRs, though the RA16PA may also be used as a replacement for the RA4PA without any changes to the software.
+Duration 10 ms Important!: The acquisition duration cannot be more than 95% of the presentation period Setup Inputs Chan-1 Source Medusa4Z The Bioamp selection determines that the signal will be acquired via the RZ6's fiber optic input port.
+The Medusa4Z is used for ABRs.
+Also, be sure to set the expected sampling rate to 12 kHz, which is how we configured the sampling rate of the Medusa4Z in The Test Equipment.
+This is set using the drop down menu in the Acquisition Setup screen immediately below the 'Medusa4Z' field.
+Number of Averages Why?

-512 Number of Averages:

-Why?
 For most experiments, 512 is a good balance between averaging enough responses to get good signal quality and few enough to minimize the time to complete testing.
 To find the right balance for your experiment, weigh factors such as length of sedation, purpose of testing (quick deafness screening vs threshold testing) and number of subjects to be tested.
-The typical range is 256 - 1024 averages.
+The typical range is 256 1024 averages.
 Note: Subjects with hearing loss often require more averages than normal hearing subjects.

-Gain: 20x (RA4LI)

-Why and Where?
-The RA4LI hardware applies a 20x gain amplification.
-This must be digitally removed from the acquired signal in software ... but only once!

-There are two ways to account for the gain and using both-a common mistake-will cause the responses to be dramatically reduced.

-To account for the gain, enter 20 in the Gain field of the Chan-1 Acquisition Channel Setup.
-This is the preferred method.

-Alternatively, set the Gain field to 1 and select RA4LI in the microphone calibration area of the Acquisition Setup dialog.
-However, do NOT use both methods.
+Gain 1 Why and Where?
+The Medusa4Z amplifies the signal by 100x before digitizing and transferring it to the RZ6.
+The RZ6 automatically accounts for this 100x gain when receiving the data, yielding a net unity gain.
+The BioSigRZ Acquisition setup gain should be set to 1x.